BEagle1984/silverback/_docs/2-configuration/201-endpoint.md

 }
 ```

-**Note:** You can decide whether to use one consumer per topic or subscribe multiple topics with the same consumer (passing multiple topic names in the endpoint constructor, as shown in the example above).
+You can decide whether to use one consumer per topic or subscribe multiple topics with the same consumer (passing multiple topic names in the endpoint constructor, as shown in the example above).
 There are advantages and disadvantages of both solutions and the best choice really depends on your specific requirements, the amount of messages being produced, etc. Anyway the main difference is that when subscribing multiple topics you will still consume one message after the other but they will simply be interleaved (this may or may not be an issue, it depends) and on the other hand each consumer will use some resources, so creating multiple consumers will result in a bigger overhead.
-{: .notice--info}
+{: .notice--note}

 ## RabbitMQ